mj305/gatsby-starter-netlify-cms/src/pages/commercial/index.md

 subTitle: Serving Your Local Area
 boxTitle: Call For Consultation
 boxContent: (305) 702-0113
-content:
-    -   title: Miami-Dade Commercial Garage Doors & Overhead Doors
-        boldText: >
-            Our solutions for commercial properties are customized to meet your needs.
-Commercial garage door and steel gate openers operate the largest and most diverse sized equipment with high frequency.
-        description: >
-            Our veteran technicians lead the field in experience, and efficiency and always choose the highest quality solutions for each location.
-Nothing is more important than the safety & reliability of the equipment we service.</br></br>
-            We Service Sectional and Rolling storage doors, service doors, service fire doors, rolling grilles, light-duty and heavy-duty sheet doors, certified windload sheet doors, and insulated and non-insulated sectional doors.
-    -   title: Broward Commercial Garage Doors & Overhead Doors
-        description: >
-            Clopay commercial Garage Door  are constructed using the finest raw materials, produced by the hands of skilled craftsmen, customized with computer-aided precision, and delivered both on time and with care.
-Our entire line of Industrial overhead doors, such as our line of insulated garage doors, was specially engineered for extra durability to afford years of dependable operation — even in the toughest industrial environments.</br></br>
-            Regardless of your application, AAA GGarage door’s can recommend, supply and professionally install a door that meets your needs at a price that fits your budget.</br></br>
-            We’ve listed the most common doors we sell below.</br></br>
-            We always provide free estimates and on-site consultation to make completing your garage door project as quick and simple as possible.
 products:
     title: COMMERCIAL DOOR PRODUCTS
     subTitle: thousands of combinations to meet every need